m7md-arwani/CE204.HW/README.md

 # CE204.HW
-This simple program solves a question that states.
+This simple program solves a question that states..

 "You are given a file called “std” and composed of “Number, Name, Address” fields.
 (You can define the type of fields by yourself) Write an algorithm that makes “insert,